Updated: Aug 30

 The HIT approach only requires 12-20 minutes of relatively high exertion, once or twice weekly for most healthy people.
 As far as I am concerned, this is the most efficient way for most people to train, most of the time.

-The capacity to develop high CRF from this mode has been largely ignored.
+The capacity to develop high cardio respiratory fitness, CRF, from this mode has been largely ignored.

 There is no more effective way to load muscles and elevate the cardio-respiratory rate to where it is needed to be, than to use external resistance such as weights.
 Exercises like the squat and dead lift will tire your muscles out fast and elevate the cardio rate as high as anything else.